STM32 I2C Tutorial | Register-Based Configuration with Example Code

-I will cover both transmission and reception using the I2C and ofcourse the configuration will remain common in both the processes.
-So let’s start by configuring the microcontroller for the I2C
+I will cover both transmission and reception using the I2C.
+The configuration will remain common in both the processes.

 /**** STEPS FOLLOWED ************